Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 git push -u origin master
 ```
 ## Install npm packages

-> See npm and nvm version notes above

 Install the npm packages described in the `package.json` and verify that it works: